Chris1415/Plugin.Sample.GenericTaxes/README.md

 For detailed information just read https://hachweb.wordpress.com/2018/08/17/sitecore-xc-9-0-2-walkthrough-of-extending-the-standard-tax-plugin-to-fulfill-multiple-tax-rates/

+- Note:
+This code is an Extension of existing standart sitecore tax plugin functionality and is not fully tested.
+The purpose of that repository is to be used for learning and inspiration.

 # XP Side
 Just add a new Field with Composer, which holds the tax rates for the specific sellable items.
 In this example the field is called "Taxes" and holds german tax rates 0.07 and 0.19 as values for 7% and 19% tax rates.